NikitaNikandrov/TopMovies/README.md

 - 🌐 It uses TMDb API to get some data of top movies by year.
 - 🔊 It can send you reminder notifications to see the movie at date you had shoosen.

 - 🚀 Now a have added capability of searching by year, sorting movies and adding to favourits.
-Also I made some design update.
+Also I have made some design update.

 ![main](https://user-images.githubusercontent.com/71771889/126029958-7a2bb7b4-c003-4f5f-8711-10d3d67472b2.png)